 Fatigue will cost you

-When an incident causes an oil spill, the price is high.
+When a casualty causes an oil spill, the price is high.
 Costs can include state penalties, federal penalties, natural resource damage assessment and restoration, damaged/destroyed vessel, lost income, and medical bills.
-Incidents often endanger lives, cause oil pollution, and cost the vessel owners for salvage, cleanup, environmental damages, and penalties.

 For one man, fatigue cost nearly $70,000.

 Our modern, 24-hour-a-day, technologically driven world makes it hard to get enough sleep and promotes fatigue.
 Accidents happen in all lines of work because of fatigue.
 Fatigue occurs when we fight against our body’s natural rhythms and don't get enough sleep.
 Sleep is a basic human need, and at some point, everyone will experience fatigue.